Best Cloud Services for Tax Professionals: IRS-Compliant Platforms for 2026

 IRS Compliance Requirements for Cloud Services

 Cloud providers must implement physical security controls including restricted access to data centers with biometric authentication, 24/7 video surveillance with 90-day retention, visitor escort policies, and environmental controls protecting against fire, flood, and power disruptions.
-Logical access controls require unique user identification, role-based access restrictions, session timeouts after 30 minutes of inactivity, and comprehensive audit logging of all access to Federal Tax Information.
+Logical access controls require unique user identification, role-based access restrictions, session timeouts after 30 minutes of inactivity, and thorough audit logging of all access to Federal Tax Information.

 Encryption and Network Security Standards